-Unless your biotech startup just cured cancer, you product launch won't resemble a torrent of inbound revenue so much as a trickle of bad-fit beta customers.
+Unless your SaaS startup somehow just cured cancer, your product launch won't resemble a torrent of inbound revenue so much as a trickle of bad-fit beta customers.

 That's because product development is only a single part of creating a functioning, scaleable business.
 If you're struggling to gain traction, chances are the actual problem isn't product-related: it's customer-related.

 "Very few startups fail for lack of technology.
 They almost always fail for lack of customers.